-Your superannuation takes a journey of many years.
-Not unlike the long journey taken by Greek hero Odysseus your superannuation savings will face many trials and tests during its journey and even further challenges once you reach retirement.
+Your superannuation takes a journey of many years, accessing your superannuation early is not usually something intended as part of this journey.
+Your superannuation savings will face many trials and tests during its journey, and even further challenges once you reach retirement.
 Accessing your superannuation early can have many consequences.

 So what are the impacts of accessing your superannuation early?

 The government’s announcement allowing Australians to participate in the “coronavirus early release of super” , meaning you are able to access your superannuation early, was met with an overwhelming response.
-Within 18 days 745,000 people had registered via MyGov to access their superannuation early.
+Within 18 days, 745,000 people had registered via MyGov to access their superannuation early.

-The Government estimates 1.6 million people will access their super fund early withdrawing a staggering total of $27 billion from superannuation savings.
+The Government estimates 1.6 million people will be accessing their superannuation early, withdrawing a staggering total of $27 billion from superannuation savings.
 The Australian superannuation industry believes this number will in fact be closer to $65 billion.

-We would like to take this opportunity to urge caution when considering accessing your superannuation balance early.
-Depending on your age a withdrawal of $20,000 from your superannuation may have a devastating impact on your superannuation balance at retirement.
+We would like to take this opportunity to urge caution when considering accessing your superannuation early.
+Depending on your age, a withdrawal of $20,000 from your superannuation may have a devastating impact on your superannuation balance at retirement.